-The licence applicant must prove that as 31 March 2022 it has no overdue payables towards social/ tax authorities (HMRC):
+st prove that as 31 March 2023 it has no overdue payables to social/ tax authorities (HMRC):

-- as a result of contractual or legal obligations in respect of its employees i.e. PAYE/ NIC that arose on or before 31 December 2021: - as a result of contractual or legal obligations relating to VAT, Corporation Tax and any other category of tax that arose on or before 31 December 2021.
+a) as a result of contractual or legal obligations in respect of all employees i.e. PAYE/ NIC due to be paid by the 28 February 2023;

+b) as a result of contractual or legal obligations relating to VAT, Corporation Tax and any other category of tax, pension fund payments, social security and similar payments due to be paid by the 28 February 2023.